lsst-dm/dmtn-015/index.rst

 The assumptions that the PSFs and input image set are fixed are more problematic, but this still leaves room for the Kaiser algorithm to be used to build "per object" coadds, in which we build separate coadds each small region in the neighborhood of a single object, and reject any input image that do not fully cover that region.
 This would likely necessitate coadding multiple regions multiple times (for overlapping objects), and it isn't as useful as a traditional coadd (especially considering that it can't be used for detection), but it may still have a role to play.

 A more intriguing possibility is that the Kaiser approach could be used as one piece of a larger algorithm to build general decorrelated coadds.
-One could imagine an iterative approach to solving :eq:`eq:decorrelated_factorization` and :eq:`eq:decorrelated_coadd` by minimizing a matric such as
+One could imagine an iterative approach to solving :eq:`eq:decorrelated_factorization` and :eq:`eq:decorrelated_coadd` by minimizing a metric such as

 .. math::
   q = \left|